-Much of our success has come ahead of some targeted and purposeful programs and initiatives.
-We are certain that these academic and administrative improvements will only further boost our progress toward our undergraduate goals.
+Much of our success has come as a result of some targeted and purposeful programs and initiatives:

 - One Stop Express Student Services opened in summer 2013 to help improve the business transactions between the university and our students.